Appointments triple after B.C. expands 2nd booster access

 When she announced the policy change Friday, the head of B.C.’s COVID-19 vaccination program repeatedly emphasized they would prefer for people to get their fourth dose of the vaccine starting in September, when the respiratory illness season starts ramping up, but acknowledged some people may want the extra protection now that B.C. is grappling with a new wave of infections and hospitalizations driven by an Omicron sub-variant.

-Ontario made a similar announcement Wednesday, expanding availability but with the same advice to wait until fall.
+Ontario made a similar announcement to B.C.’s expansion offer on Wednesday, opening availability to second boosters, but with the same advice to wait until fall, particularly for those who are young, healthy and have already had their first booster.

 Despite the confusion and conflicting information put forward by B.C. public health agencies via text messages and social media messaging, Dr. Penny Ballem was clear that for those who want a booster before the fall, “you can call the call centre now and we’ll arrange for you to have a booster now.”